btayalew/Project-1-ERS/README.md

 --
 -git clone https://github.com/btayalew/Project-1-ERS.git

 -Open folder in IDE of your choice capable of running Java.

--Start  project by running the driver file in the com.revature.drivers package in the source folder
+-Start  project by running the driver file in the com.revature.drivers package in the source folder.

--Open front-end/pages/index.html file using a live server
+-Open front-end/pages/index.html file using a live server.

--Use postgres file to create database structure
+-schema_ers.sql file from src/main/resources may be used to create the database structure.